MKLab-ITI/image-verification-corpus/README.md

 C. Boididou, S. Papadopoulos, Y. Kompatsiaris, S. Schifferes, N. Newman.
 Challenges of Computational Verification in Social Media.
 In Proceedings of SNOW II: Social News on the Web workshop, WWW'14 Companion.

 The mediaeval2015 folder contains the version of the dataset provided for the Verifying Multimedia Use task in the context of MediaEval Workshop 2015.
 In folders devset and testset, you will find the tweet data shared for training and testing respectively.
 When organizing this task, we have also shared for each dataset's tweets, some features based on tweet and user characteristics and some forensic ones for the images which are associated with the tweets.

+If you use this video dataset for your research, please include a citation to the following paper: Boididou, C., Papadopoulos, S., Zampoglou, M., Apostolidis, L., Papadopoulou, O., & Kompatsiaris, Y. (2018).
+[Detection and visualization of misleading content on Twitter](https://link.springer.com/article/10.1007/s13735-017-0143-x).
+International Journal of Multimedia Information Retrieval, 7(1), 71-86.

+    @article{boididou2018detection,
+      author = {Detection and visualization of misleading content on Twitter}, title = {Boididou, Christina and Papadopoulos, Symeon and Zampoglou, Markos and Apostolidis, Lazaros and Papadopoulou, Olga and Kompatsiaris, Yiannis}, journal = {International Journal of Multimedia Information Retrieval}, volume={7},
+      number={1},
+      pages={71--86},
+      year={2018},
+      doi = "10.1007/s13735-017-0143-x",
+      publisher={Springer}
+    }